commanderx16/x16-docs/X16 Reference - 02 - Editor.md

 | 1   | Alt                |
 | 0   | Shift              |

+* AltGr is represented by Ctrl+Alt.
+* ID $C6 represents Alt *or* AltGr (ISO only)
+* ID $C7 represents Shift+Alt *or* Shift+AltGr (ISO only)
-AltGr is represented by Ctrl+Alt.
-Empty tables have an ID of $FF.
+* Empty tables have an ID of $FF.

 The identifier is followed by 127 output codes for the scancode inputs 1-127.

-Dead keys (only in ISO tables) have a code of $80 and are further described in the dead key table (Note that the regular PS/2 scancode for the F7 key is $83, but in these tables, F7 has a scancode of $02.)
+* The regular PS/2 scancode for the F7 key is $83, but in these tables, F7 has a scancode of $02.
+* Dead keys (i.e. keys that don't generate anything by themselves but modify the next key) have a code of 0 and are further described in the dead key table (ISO only)
+* Keys that produce nothing have an entry of 0.
+(They can be distinguished from dead keys as they don't have an entry in the dead key table.)

 Keys with $E0/$E1-prefixed PS/2 scancodes (cursor keys etc.) are hardcoded and cannot be changed using these tables.